Bira/octopus-carnival/_drafts/wir-mm3-4e-foulspawn.md

 Warpmind Field is an excellent fight opener if you drop it on the party's archers.
-If they move outside the zone to fire on their turn, Twisted Dismissal can push them back inside and keep them there, possibly combined with a move action spend moving the zone closer.
+If they move outside the zone to fire on their turn, Twisted Dismissal can push them back inside and keep them there, possibly combined with a move action spent moving the zone closer.
 And Warped Sending is another handy way to teleport your brutes past the PC's defenders.

 ## Friends and Final Impressions